tonylukasavage/async-in-js/README.md

 > Given a username and password, allow a user to login and retrieve data.
 >
-> 1. Get user model
+> 1. Read a user model
 > 2. Compare password to validate login
 > 3. Update the last login time upon success
 > 4. Attach multiple datasets in parallel to user model